subugoe/rdd-technical-reference/rdd-technical-reference.md

 Examples:
     - @TODO mw: Looks for XQuery architecture things <https://github.com/vronk/SADE/tree/METS-crxq/docs>
-    - @TODO fu: Looks for JAVA ULM things (crud)
+    - @TODO fu: Looks for JAVA ULM things (crud?)

 Call diagrams can be useful to follow code and service calls and should be existing for every API call.

 #### API documentation

     - used parameters, author and since annotations
-    - @TODO fu: See Dennis' LABSUBBLOG entry <https://lab.sub.uni-goettingen.de/self-updating-docs.html>
+    - @TODO fu (Java): See Dennis' LABSUBBLOG entry <https://lab.sub.uni-goettingen.de/self-updating-docs.html>
     - links to callers? who is calling this method, and when?
+    - @TODO mw: Test Swagger and REST API for Getty API <https://dracor.org/documentation/api/> and <https://app.swaggerhub.com/apis/swub/gdz-fulltext_api/1.0.0>

 - meet and write documentation together regularly?